Breadcrumb

 Music

-Information on the Cambridge Music course can be found on the University website, as well as the Faculty of Music website and their Undergraduate Prospectus.
+Information on the Cambridge Music course can be found on the University website, as well as the Faculty of Music website.

 The Cambridge music course will give you a grounding in history, analysis and harmony while also exploring the vast range of ways that music affects people’s lives around the world.
 There are also optional performance and composition strands running through all three years.